Freestyle Drawing with Harriet Riddell

 - Drawing an observational portrait with your feet, clasp the pen in your toes and draw!

 - Use a long stick and dip it in ink or paint or tape a felt tip pen to the end and try drawing the face standing a meter away from your paper.

 - Draw the face with straight lines, creating a cubist approach to the face.

-- Use a sewing machine and a free motion embroidery foot and try stitching the face onto canvas or a denim (it helps if the fabric is a heavy weight).
+- Use a sewing machine and a free motion embroidery foot and try stitching the face onto canvas or denim (it helps if the fabric has a heavy weight).
 Care and adult supervision required.